filecoin-project/specs/src/algorithms/porep/stacked_drg.md

 ---
-title: ZigZag-PoRep
+title: Stacked DRG PoRep
 ---

-This section describes the specific Proof-of-Replication (PoRep) used in Filecoin called *ZigZag*.
+This section describes *Stacked DRG PoRep*, the specific Proof-of-Replication (PoRep) used in Filecoin.
 In this construction, the prover encodes the original data into a replica and commits to it.
 An offline PoRep proves that the commitment to the replica is a valid commitment of the encoded original data.

-ZigZag has been presented by [Ben Fisch at EUROCRYPT19](https://eprint.iacr.org/2018/702.pdf).
+Stacked DRG PoRep* has been presented by [Ben Fisch at EUROCRYPT19](https://eprint.iacr.org/2018/702.pdf).

 # Introduction